| Information

 since many of the stately homes we'd seen were like museums and didn't

 seem like homes."
+The below

 stairs set was created at the U.K.'s famed Shepperton Studios.
 Stephen